RIG IT YOUR WAY !

 Your first choice is between leather or synthetic straps and this often comes down to personal preference.
 Do you prefer the strength and reduced bulk of synthetic straps? or the more traditional look, softer feel and mild ‘give’ of leather straps?

-Do you prefer to tie your straps so you’re not limited to the distance between buckle holes? or do you value the ease and simplicity of a buckle?
+Do you value the ease and simplicity of a buckle? or do you prefer to tie your straps so you’re not limited to the distance between buckle holes?

 Whichever straps you choose, don’t forget to keep excess out of the way by tucking it into a girth keeper (if your girth has one) or hooking it through an empty rigging slot, flank dee or latigo carrier.